 Need Food Assistance

-For safety purposes, the minimum age for volunteering is six years of age.
-Volunteers under the age of 16 MUST be accompanied by a parent or legal guardian.
+For safety purposes, the minimum age for volunteering is 12.
+Children under 16 must be accompanied by an adult.

 Food donations come in all sizes.
 If you have a few grocery bags or a few small boxes full of food that you’d like to drop off, then you can come to one of our Healthy Food Hubs closest to you.
 Lobby hours are Monday through Friday, 8:00 a.m. – 4:30 p.m.
 Or feel free to locate one of our partner agencies in your community by clicking here.

 Larger-scale donations of food are received through our warehouse.
 Please call ahead to one of our Healthy Food Hubs closest to you at 717.564.1700 or 570.321.8023 before coming.

 If you are a business or other organization that has food donations, please contact our Director of Food Sourcing & Logistics, Beth Hamilton at 717.724.3191 to discuss your items and whether or not we are able accept it.